-6.3.2 Contributions from secondary organic aerosol
+5.3.2 Contributions from secondary organic aerosol

-Estimates of annual mean secondary organic aerosol (SOA) concentrations in 2008 from the NAME Model on a 20 km x 20 km grid across the UK have been provided by Redlington and Derwent (2013).
-SOA concentrations are assumed to have remained at 2008 levels in 2021 and this is reasonable because the majority (about 80% as a population-weighted mean) of the SOA is from biogenic sources.
+Estimates of annual mean secondary organic aerosol (SOA) concentrations in 2008 from the NAME Model on a 20 km x 20 km grid across the UK have been provided by (Redlington & Derwent, 2013).
+SOA concentrations are assumed to have remained at 2008 levels in 2023 and this is reasonable because the majority (about 80% as a population-weighted mean) of the SOA is from biogenic sources.
 NAME is a Lagrangian dispersion model that simulates the dispersion, chemistry and deposition processes occurring in the atmosphere, utilising three dimensional meteorological fields from the Met Office Unified Model (Redlington et al., 2009).
-The chemistry scheme includes the formation of anthropogenic and biogenic SOA, details of the scheme can be found in Redlington and Derwent (2013).
+The chemistry scheme includes the formation of anthropogenic and biogenic SOA, details of the scheme can be found in (Redlington & Derwent, 2013).
 The SOA component has been assumed to fall within the PM{2.5} fraction.

-6.3.3 Contributions from large and small point sources
+5.3.3 Contributions from large and small point sources

-Contributions to ground level annual mean primary PM concentrations from large point sources (those with annual emission greater than 200 tonnes, or for which emission release characteristics are known) in the NAEI 2020 have been estimated by modelling each source explicitly using the atmospheric dispersion model ADMS 5.2.
-Concentrations have been modelled using meteorological data for 2021 from the WRF numerical weather prediction modelling system, as described in Appendix 4 - WRF meteorology.
+Contributions to ground level annual mean primary PM concentrations from large point sources (those with annual emission greater than 200 tonnes, or for which emission release characteristics are known) in the NAEI 2022 have been estimated by modelling each source explicitly using the atmospheric dispersion model ADMS 6.0.
+Concentrations have been modelled using meteorological data for 2023 from the WRF numerical weather prediction modelling system, as described in Appendix 4 WRF Meteorology.
 The WRF model is a next-generation numerical weather prediction system developed by the US National Centre for Atmospheric Science (NCAR) (UCAR, 2020).
 This method accounts for spatial variation in meteorological parameters across the UK representing local dispersion characteristics within the PCM output.
-Hourly sequential meteorological data for 2020 from WRF was applied.
-Surface roughness varied at both the dispersion and meteorological sites depending on the area type as presented in Table A5.1.
+Hourly sequential meteorological sites depending on the area type as presented in Table A5.1.
 Concentrations were calculated for a 99 km x 99 km square composed of a regularly spaced 1 km x 1 km resolution receptor grid.
 Each receptor grid was centred on the point source.
-Point sources were modelled using emission release characteristics from the PCM stack parameters database (described in Section 4.3.1).
-The NAEI emissions for point sources for 2020 were scaled in order to provide values for 2021 as described in Section 3.
+Point sources were modelled using emission release characteristics from the PCM stack parameters database (described in Section 3.3.1).
+The NAEI emissions for point sources for 2022 were scaled in order to provide values for 2023.

-Contributions from PM point sources with less than 200 tonnes per annum release and for which emission characteristics were not known were modelled using the 'small points' model originally described by (Stedman et al., 2005) and summarised in Appendix 3 - Small point source model.
+Contributions from PM point sources with less than 200 tonnes per annum release and for which emission characteristics were not known were modelled using the 'small points' model originally described by (Stedman et al., 2005) and summarised in Appendix 3 Small point source model.
 This model consists of separate 'in-square' and 'out-of-square' components, in which concentrations are estimated using dispersion kernels, which have been calculated by using ADMS to model the dispersion of unit emissions from a central source to a grid of receptors at a spatial resolution of 1 km x 1 km squares.
-In line with the method applied for the large point sources the NAEI 2020 emissions for small point sources of PM have been scaled to 2021 using the same source sector specific projection factors applied to the large point sources.
+In line with the method applied for the large point sources the NAEI 2022 emissions for small point sources of PM have been scaled to 2023 using the same source sector specific projection factors applied to the large point sources.